-Please remember that archery tackle is considered a weapon and cannot be discharged within 600 feet of a structure.
+Please remember that archery tackle and crossbows are considered weapons and cannot be discharged within 600 feet of a structure.
 Also, local communities may have ordinances against the discharge of weapons within city limits.
 If possible, please check with your local city office to make sure you are following all the rules.